grc0801/1.-Sign-Language-Recognition-System/README.md

-# 1.-Sign-Language-Recognition-System
+# Sign Language Recognition System

-This project is a real-time Sign Language Detection system designed to assist communication for individuals with hearing or speech impairments.
+This project is a real-time Sign Language Recognition system designed to assist communication for individuals with hearing or speech impairments.

 ## Overview